-Suffering from cholestasis or other itch-related complications?
-Check out these remedies, treatments and tips about coping with cholestasis of pregnancy.
+Suffering from cholestasis or itch-related complications?
+Learn remedies, treatments and tips about coping with cholestasis of pregnancy.

 You see, a woman carrying twins at 32 weeks is already as large as a woman carrying a singleton at 40 weeks.
 In other words, twin moms are ready to pop but still have to grow for two more months.
 Not fun.

-And as if I couldn’t get more uncomfortable with my size, I got hit with cholestasis of pregnancy.
+And, as if I couldn’t get more uncomfortable with my size, I got hit with a diagnosis of obstetric cholestasis.

 What is cholestasis of pregnancy?

 Few people know about cholestasis, including myself at that time.
 The Mayo Clinic says:

 “Cholestasis of pregnancy occurs in late pregnancy and triggers intense itching, usually on the hands and feet but often on many other parts of the body.

 Cholestasis of pregnancy can make you intensely uncomfortable but poses no long-term risk to an expectant mother.
 For a developing baby, however, cholestasis of pregnancy can be dangerous.
 Doctors usually recommend early delivery.”

 Doctors don’t know the exact causes of cholestasis, but many point to liver disorder and a high level of bile acids.
 Rising pregnancy hormones can also slow the normal flow of bile, causing its salts to enter the bloodstream, which leads to itching.
 Genes can also play a role.